Abhishek-Birada/javascript/README.md

 A higher order function is a function that takes another function as an argument or returns another function. example : above closure example or map(),filter(),reduce(),forEach() etc, these functions take callback function as an argument.

-this keyword : this refers to current object and it is used inside the object. if we print only this, then it refers to an empty object = { } in node environment.
-   		But in browser, this refers to global object that is Window{}

 Operators :